GUIDE

 With so many nurses coming into retirement age in the next decade, the nursing shortage is here to stay for a long time.
 And because L&D nursing is physically demanding, requiring long shifts, it’s particularly suited for new nurses who have to, in a sense, labor right alongside their patients.

 In other words, as far as job prospects go, specializing in L&D will help power up your job security even more.
-To get an idea of just how many nurses will be needed, consider that the Bureau of Labor Statistics predicts the field to grow at a rate of 7 percent from 2019 to 2029, which is faster than the average for all occupations.
+To get an idea of just how many nurses will be needed, consider that the Bureau of Labor Statistics predicts the field to grow 6 percent from 2022 to 2032, equating to almost 177,400 new nurses.

 Methodology